qwerty12/inkPalm-5-EPD105-root/README.md

 7. Add an account if you plan to use the Play Store.
 I also registered my device.

-8. When you open the Play Store, it will not be functioning properly.
-This seemed to solve itself automatically for me after some hours.
-You *may* be able to speed things up by clearing the Play Store's data.

 There are F-Droid repositories you should add for updates which may be needed to make microG work in the future.
 These are:

 * [microG F-Droid repo](https://microg.org/fdroid.html)